loda-lang/loda-programs/programs/oeis/list1.md

 * [A136252](http://oeis.org/A136252) ([L08 program](136/A136252.asm)): a(n) = a(n-1) + 2*a(n-2) - 2*a(n-3).
 * [A136254](http://oeis.org/A136254) ([L06 program](136/A136254.asm)): Generator for the finite sequence A053016.
 * [A136272](http://oeis.org/A136272) ([L07 program](136/A136272.asm)): Waterbird take-off sequence.
 Complement of A166021.
+* [A136289](http://oeis.org/A136289) ([L05 program](136/A136289.asm)): Start with three pennies touching each other on a tabletop.
+In each generation, add pennies subject to the rule that a penny can be placed only when (at least) two pennies are already in position to determine its position; sequence gives number of pennies added at generation n.
 * [A136290](http://oeis.org/A136290) ([L06 program](136/A136290.asm)): a(0)=1, a(1)=3, a(2)=9, a(3)=12, a(4)=15; thereafter a(n) = a(n-1)+a(n-3)-a(n-4).
 * [A136293](http://oeis.org/A136293) ([L03 program](136/A136293.asm)): Linear bound on the genera of Heegaard splittings of closed, orientable 3-manifolds that admit a generalized triangulation with n generalized tetrahedra.
 * [A136302](http://oeis.org/A136302) ([L13 program](136/A136302.asm)): Transform of A000027 by the T_{1,1} transformation (see link).